canonical/ubuntu-frame/docs/how-to/running-ubuntu-frame/in-your-desktop-environment.md

 # Run Ubuntu Frame in your desktop environment

 This is how to run `ubuntu-frame` as an application window within your Linux desktop environment.
-For having Ubuntu Frame take over the whole display as you normally would for deployment, see the `daemon` configuration option in [the reference](ubuntu-frame-configuration-options).
+For having Ubuntu Frame take over the whole display as you normally would for deployment, see the `daemon` configuration option in {ref}`the reference <ubuntu-frame-configuration-options>`.

 ## Running on your desktop